2021 UCLA Bruins football team: vs Colorado

-at USC
+At USC

 UCLA dominated their rivalry game at crosstown foes Southern Cal, 62–33, en route to re-claiming the coveted Victory Bell trophy.
-In a high-scoring contest, the Bruin offense was sparked by a handful of explosive plays from running back-turned-receiver Kazmeir Allen, who, despite having just three catches on the day, accumulated 215 yards of total offense and scored three touchdowns.
+In a high-scoring contest, the Bruin offense was sparked by a handful of explosive plays from Kazmeir Allen, who accumulated 215 yards of total offense and scored three touchdowns.
 Allen hauled in touchdown receptions of 45 and 58 yards during the first half, as UCLA entered the break up 28–17.

 Meanwhile, UCLA quarterback Dorian Thompson-Robinson recovered from a poor start–– his first two throws of the game were both interceptions–– and played exceptionally for most of the game, accounting for six total touchdowns (four in the air and two on the ground) and outdueling USC signal-caller Jaxson Dart.
 UCLA was also effective in the run game despite the absence of Brittain Brown.
 Tailback Zach Charbonnet rushed for a season-high 167 yards and added a score.

 Later in the game, with the third quarter winding down and momentum swinging in favor of USC, who had just cut the deficit to 9 points, a pivotal moment occurred when Allen found paydirt for the third time, returning a USC kickoff 100 yards to the house.
 This restored UCLA's commanding lead, and the Bruins never looked back from there.
 Late in the fourth quarter, Thompson-Robinson added an 'exclamation point' when he hurdled over USC cornerback Isaac Taylor-Stuart near the goal-line to score his second rushing touchdown of the day, all but icing the game with the score at 55–33.
 The Bruins would go on to score one more touchdown before the game ended and hit the 60-point threshold in front of a mostly empty stadium.

 This game marked UCLA's 33rd win over USC all-time, and their first win at the Coliseum since 2013.
 The total of 95 combined points were the most ever scored in a single game between the schools.
 UCLA's 62 points scored in the game were the most they had ever scored against their crosstown rivals in the history of the series, and it also represented the most points the Trojans had surrendered in a game since their 62–41 loss to Arizona State, in Lane Kiffin's final game before his firing, in 2013.
 It also marked the Bruins' largest margin of victory over the Trojans since 1954, when UCLA defeated them 34–0.